-Note: On 27 July, 2021, a wholly-owned subsidiary of the Company Keyhinge Toys Vietnam Joint Stock Company entered into a master capital transfer agreement ("Master Agreement") with a party, NGUYEN HA Chi being the transferor, in respect of the proposed acquisition of a target company and pursuant to which the transferor conditionally agreed to sell the entire equity interests in the target company, subject to condition precedent, for a total cash consideration of VND356,950,000,000 (equivalent to approximately HK\$122,171,000).
+Note: On 27 July, 2021, a wholly-owned subsidiary of the Company Keyhinge Toys Vietnam Joint Stock Company entered into a master capital transfer agreement ("Master Agreement") with a party, NGUYEN HA Chi being the transferor, in respect of the proposed acquisition of a target company.
+Pursuant to the Master Agreement, the transferor conditionally agreed to sell the entire equity interests in the target company, subject to condition precedent, for a total cash consideration of VND356,950,000,000 (equivalent to approximately HK\$117,891,000 (2021: HK\$122,171,000) (before impairment).
 The target company will hold certain land plots in Danang City, Vietnam upon completion of the acquisition.
 This Master Agreement can be terminated by mutual agreement of the parties or either parties in the Master Agreement breaching the terms of the Master Agreement, and such sum will be refunded.